Blosc/bloscpack/README.md

 bindings, Blosc is both much faster and has a better compression ratio for this kind of data (``a = numpy.linspace(0, 100, 2e8)``).

+## Implementation Details

+This section describes various details regarding the implementation.

+Since Blosc has a buffer limit of 2GB (May 2012) we split the file into chunks no larger than 2GB where the last chunk may be a little larger than the other ones since it contains the remainder.
+To facilitate this, Bloscpack adds an 8 byte header containing a 4 byte magic string, 'blpk', and a 4 byte little-endian unsigned integer which designates how many chunks there are.
+Effectively this limits the number of chunks to 2\*\*32-1 = 4294967295, but this should not be relevant in practice.
+In terms of overhead, this means that for a file which can not be compressed, bloscpack will add a total of 8 bytes for itself and  16 bytes for each chunk compressed by Blosc overhead.
+Regarding memory considerations, bloscpack is quite memory hungry compared to other compressors.
+It will need enough memory to keep both the uncompressed and compressed data in memory---with a chunk size of 2GB, more than 4GB of memory is required.

 ## TODO

 * 'c' and 'd' as aliases for compress and decompress